SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/publish-subscribe.md

 ### Building

-Modify the *jndi.properties* file to reflect your Solace Message Router host and port number for the AMQP service.

 You can build and run both example files directly from Eclipse.

 If you prefer to use the command line, build a jar file that includes all dependencies by executing the following: